 Break Free From Plastic Campus Pledge logo.
 Dark blue circle with an outline of a water bottle and disposable fork inside along with text that reads #Break Free From Plastic Campus Pledge.
 There is also an image of UT Dallas students holding signs for their club that say “Eco” and “Sign the Petition Today”.

-This Break Free From Plastic case study was guest written by student Paulina Hruskoci.
+This Break Free From Plastic case study was guest written by student Paulina Hruskoci in Feb 2023.

 In my hometown of Shrewsbury, Massachusetts, we don’t have plastic bags.
 At most stores, there are two options at check-out: grab a paper bag or provide your own reusable one.
 This change went into effect in July 2017, following a trend of plastic bag bans across the state of Massachusetts.
 This ban went into effect because of the impact plastic pollution is having on our oceans, our environment and ourselves.